bloom-lang/bud/doc/bfs.md

 chunks.
 Background jobs running on the master will contact storage nodes to orchestrate chunk migrations, during which storage nodes communicate with other storage nodes.
-As in BFS, the communication protocols and the data channel used for communication between clients and datanodes and between datanodes is written outside Bloom (in Ruby).
+As in BFS, the communication protocols and the data channel used for bulk data transfer between clients and datanodes and between datanodes is written outside Bloom (in Ruby).

 ## [Basic Filesystem](https://github.com/bloom-lang/bud-sandbox/blob/master/bfs/fs_master.rb)